 Tutors can make upwards of $50 per hour, and teachers who can host an educational workshop of some kind could make $150 or more per student who attends.

 Freelance writers charge anywhere from $50 to $150 per article depending on experience, and bloggers can easily make full-time incomes from their efforts (but this usually takes a few years and a lot of unpaid work upfront to achieve).

 There are a lot of options here when it comes to making $5,000 in a relatively short period of time.
 Figure out what makes the most sense for your life and then go for it.

 You’ll have to get creative and be confident.
-But if you set out to experiment with one or more of these ideas today, you’ll be on your way to making extra cash this year shortly.
+But if you set out to experiment with one or more of these ideas today, you’ll be on your way to making extra cash shortly.

 And if you find making an extra $5,000 fast is too tall of a task for you, don’t give up.
 Maybe you just need to try another approach.
 Check out our 6 steps to make $1,000 fast.
 Then once you master that…just wash, rinse and repeat another four times and you’ll reach your goal!